Tesla says prices will continue to "evolve"

 It has responded to the pressures by slashing prices repeatedly this year.

-It warned investors on Wednesday that product pricing would continue to "evolve, upwards or downwards".
+The firm warned investors on Wednesday that product pricing would continue to "evolve, upwards or downwards".

 "We're not 'starting a price war', we're just lowering prices to enable affordability at scale," Mr Musk wrote on his social media platform, Twitter, earlier this month.